Table of Content

 Four layers of progressive trust.
 Free document checks first, then a live video call, then a sample order, and only when the order value justifies it, a paid audit.
 The vast majority of problem suppliers get filtered in the first two layers — before you spend a dollar.

-Layer 1: Verify the Business on Paper
+1 Verify the Business on Paper

 Ask your supplier for their business license number (统一社会信用代码).
 If they hesitate, you already have your answer.